AviatrixSystems/avxlabs-docs/ace_pro/docs/lab1.md

 VPC configuration
 ```

-Monitor the progress of the VPC creation through the **hourglass** icon.
+Keep an eye on the progress of the VPC creation by using the **hourglass** icon.

 ```{figure} images/lab1-vpc3.png
 ---